jthack/hydeout/_posts/2022-08-03-how-to-make-your-website-hard-to-hack.md

 ---
-title: "how to make your website hard to hack"
+title: "how to make a website hard to hack"
 layout: post
 categories:
   - hacking